 Going for a hike in the backcountry can be lots of fun, which is why we are sharing this essential hiking packing list to help you plan your next trip.

 More so, when you want to escape from the fast city life.
 What is more refreshing than waking up to the sounds of birds, a breeze of fresh air, and a quick hunting expedition for breakfast?
 It’s an excellent opportunity to bring out our survival instincts.
 Yet, being away for days from basic amenities can prove challenging.
-Then, do you have all your essentials hiking gear ready in your backpack?
+Then, do you have all your essentials hiking gear ready in your hiking backpack?
 If unsure, use this guide as your checklist as you remember all of your favourite hiking quotes and prepare for your trip!

 Typical navigation tools for a hiker include a map, a GPS device, an altimeter, and a compass.
 A hiking map will show you the hiking trail that you should follow.
 Yet, when you miss a turn on one of the trails, the compass comes in handy to get you back on track.
 A GPS app or a Smartphone navigation app will also work as a compass.
 But, you may have to fumble with several input buttons before getting the coordinates right.